Oneflow-Inc/oneflow/docs/source/fx.rst

     Note that you MUST call :meth:`GraphModule.recompile` to bring the generated ``forward()`` method on the ``GraphModule`` in sync with the modified :class:`Graph`.

-Given that you’ve passed in a :class:`flow.nn.Module` that has been traced into a :class:`Graph`, there are now two primary approaches you can take to building a new :class:`Graph`.
+Given that you’ve passed in a :class:`oneflow.nn.Module` that has been traced into a :class:`Graph`, there are now two primary approaches you can take to building a new :class:`Graph`.